onoitsjon/IES-File-Creator/README.md

 # IES-File-Creator
 This program generates IESNA-formatted photometric files by operating a <a href="https://www.google.com/search?q=goniophotometer+rotating+mirror&hl=en&biw=1587&bih=867&site=webhp&source=lnms&tbm=isch&sa=X&ei=qq4kVZDzMoqbyQSFkYDgDQ&sqi=2&ved=0CAcQ_AUoAg">rotating-mirror goniophotometer</a>.
 <br><br>
-NOTE: the actual source code of this program has not yet been authorized to be publicly shared.
+<b>NOTE</b>: the actual source code of this program has not yet been authorized to be publicly shared.
 <br><br>
 This program was created using Java and the Java GUI widget toolkit called <a href="http://en.wikipedia.org/wiki/Swing_%28Java%29">Swing</a>.
 A serial communication library called Java Simple Serial Connector (<a href="https://code.google.com/p/java-simple-serial-connector/">jSSC</a>) was also used in this program to drive the stepper motors of the goniophotometer.
 <br><br>